• Skip to primary navigation

 • In a large mixing bowl, whisk the sugar and eggs lightly until the sugar has dissolved.

-• Add the melted chocolate/butter to the eggs, add the rice flour, salt and combine together using a spatula.
+• Immediately add the melted chocolate/butter to the eggs, add the almond flour (rice or hazelnut flour), salt and combine together using a spatula.

 • Pour the batter into the tin and even out the surface with the spatula.
-Scatter over the broken nuts and press lightly into the surface.
+Scatter over the slivered almonds (or broken nuts).

 Notes